AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

 1. Tap **[!UICONTROL Create]**.
 An adaptive form is created and a dialog to open the form for editing appears.

-   Once you have finished specifying all the properties, click **[!UICONTROL Create]**.
-An adaptive form is created and a dialog to open the form for editing appears.

-   Once you have finished specifying all the properties, click **[!UICONTROL Create]**.
-An adaptive form is created and a dialog to open the form for editing appears.

 1. Tap **[!UICONTROL Open]** to open the newly created form in a new tab.
 The form opens for editing and displays the contents available in the template.
 It also displays the sidebar to customize the newly created form according to the needs.

    Based on the type of adaptive form, the form elements present in the associated <!--XFA form template, -->XML schema or JSON schema are displayed in the **[!UICONTROL Data Model Objects]** tab of the **[!UICONTROL Content Browser]** in the sidebar.
 You can also drag-drop these elements to build your adaptive form.

-   For information about adaptive form authoring interface and available components, see [Introduction to authoring adaptive forms](introduction-forms-authoring.md).

-   >[!NOTE]
-   >
-   >Allow pop up windows in your browser to open the newly created form in a new tab.

 ## Create an adaptive form based on a form data model {#fdm}